Current Size: 100%

 d) Because of the interdisciplinary nature of the DMin program, it should be administered by an interdisciplinary unit.

 e) The CSM will be structured in a way that facilitates business planning and strategic planning, thus helping to ensure a strong future for the DMin program and for its other functions.

 f) The CSM’s research function will raise TST’s international profile for academic leadership, encourage faculty members in the study of ministry to do the research and publication necessary for them to be qualified for advanced degree teaching, and make TST and the University a richer place.

-g) For all these reasons, the creation of the CSM will add strength to the TST’s application to OCGS for the approval of the D.Min. program.
+g) For all these reasons, the creation of the CSM will add strength to TST’s application to the Ontario Centre for Graduate Studies (OCGS) for the approval of the DMin program.

 h) The CSM will answer a significant need in Canada for original research in the theory and practice of ministry.

 i) The CSM will answer a significant need in Canada for academically reputable ecumenical education and conversation in the theory and practice of ministry among academics, clergy, religoius, lay professionals and others.